jayrbolton/net-utils/README.rst

 Installation
 ------------

-Using Gradle, specify the NetUtils as a dependency
+Using Gradle, specify the NetUtils as a dependency inside your ``build.gradle``:

 .. code::